-We are committed to meeting our clients' needs, and provide effective and innovative solutions in areas that include:
+We provide cost effective and innovative solutions in areas that include:

 Mr. Ladd is recognized by peers as a "Super Lawyer" in Securities Litigation, Securities & Corporate Finance and Business Litigation, and is a leading advocate with Congress and the U.S. Securities and Exchange Commission for improving our capital markets while protecting investors.
 Mr. Ladd Chairs D.C.
 Bar Securities Law Committees, leads seminars with Members of Congress, SEC Commissioners, Senior SEC Staff and Internationally and Nationally recognized securities experts.
 Mr. Ladd drafted provisions in the JOBS Act and comments to the SEC that were adopted the SEC"s Whistleblower Regulations and the new Regulation A Amendments.